Finger Lakes Environmental Film Festival: Programming

 In recent years, FLEFF moved toward incorporating new media as yet another platform to interrogate sustainability across all of its forms: economic, social, ecological, political, cultural, technological, and aesthetic.
 The festival is in the spirit of UNESCO’s initiative on sustainable development.
 This initiative has redefined and expanded environmental issues to explore the international interconnections between war, air, disease, the land, health, water, genocide, food, education, technology, cultural heritage, and diversity.
 Through film, video, new media, installation, performance, panels, and presentations, the festival engages vigorous debate across media and disciplines.
 It hosts a large number of national and transnational artists every year for a week and it showcases Ithaca College as a regional and national center for thinking differently —in new ways, interfaces, and forms— about the environment and sustainability.

-As of March 2012, FLEFF was co-directed by professor of cinema, photography, and media arts Patricia Zimmerman and professor of politics Thomas Shevory at Ithaca College.
+As of March 2012, FLEFF was co-directed by professor of cinema, photography, and media arts Patricia R. Zimmermann and professor of politics Thomas Shevory at Ithaca College.